 - Work is underway to establish regional EITI resource centres to increase awareness and engagement in the EITI.
 This might include regional multi-stakeholder groups.

 - The EITI Reports include disclosure of social expenditures by companies.

-- The MSG is piloting online data collection of company data for the 2012 and 2013 EITI reports.
-The online database can be found here (in Russian only, however it does support searching for English company names).
+- The MSG is piloting data collection of company data for the 2012 and 2013 EITI reports.
+The online database can be found here (in Russian only, however it does support for English company names).